agnar-nomad/agnar-inqool-interview/README.md

 The app is built with Vite and a template with React, TS, Tailwind and React Router.
 The aim is to implement a simple CRUD app to fetch, add and update users and animals in a list.

+To start the application in development mode, run:
+`npm i && npm run dev`

 TODO:

 - [x] bootstrap with Vite, TS, React, ES Lint